Lekematti/Inno-project/README.md

 - **Manual image uploads** are stored in `/public/uploads` and integrated into your generated site.
 - **Generated sites** are saved in `/gen_comp/<business-type>-<timestamp>/` for easy access and versioning.
 - **Edit mode** allows you to select any element in the preview and apply direct or AI-assisted changes.
+- **API Endpoints**: Extend functionality with RESTful APIs for generating, editing, and managing websites.

 ## Technologies Used